 |About » Athletic Staff Directory|

-Philip Hutcheson, former All-American Bison basketball player, is in his fifth season as athletics director at Lipscomb University.
+Philip Hutcheson, former All-American Bison basketball player, is in his seventh season as athletics director at Lipscomb University.

 "Philip Hutcheson brings a wealth of knowledge about the athletic process as well as experience in the business sector and the community that will help take Lipscomb athletics to the next level.
 I believe he will be able to build on our rich tradition of athletic excellence and lead our program as it develops into a competitive NCAA Division I-level institution," said Dr. L. Randolph Lowry III, Lipscomb's President.